Nachiyarr/Word-count/README.md

 Open the required file by using the function "with".

 ### Step 3:
-Then use the laptop to assign the i value in the file.
+Then use the for loop to assign the i value in the file.

 ### Step 4:
 Using split function to spilt the words.